-- 10.1 The System Unemployment Compensation Program, effective January 1, 1972, and thereafter, is administered on a System-wide basis.
-Under the program, certain weekly benefits are payable to former employees who were separated from employment with the System under conditions specified in the Texas Unemployment Compensation Act and are unable to find suitable employment.
-Two methods of funding the cost of approved claims for such former employees will be in effect, as follows: - 10.11 For former employees whose salaries were paid from State General Revenue Funds, the cost of approved claims chargebacks are paid by the State Comptroller as provided in the current State General Appropriation Act.
+- The System Unemployment Compensation Program, effective January 1, 1972, and thereafter, is administered on a System-wide basis.
+Under the program, certain weekly benefits are payable to former 10.1 employees who were separated from employment with the System under conditions specified in the Texas Unemployment Compensation Act and are unable to find suitable employment.
+Two methods of funding the cost of approved claims for such former employees will be in effect, - For former employees whose salaries were paid from State as follows: General Revenue Funds, the cost of approved claims chargebacks are paid by the State Comptroller as provided in the 10.11 current State General Appropriation Act.
 Initially, the Texas